intel/llvm/sycl/doc/design/GroupSort.md

 ## Alternative Design

-If it's proved that no specific improvements can be done at backends' level (e.g. special instructions, hardware dispatch) comparing to high-level SYCL code then implementations of sorting functions can be placed in DPC++ Headers (no hardware backends, no Level Zero support will be needed in such cases).
+If it's proven that no specific improvements can be done at backend level (e.g. special instructions, hardware dispatch) compared to high-level SYCL code then implementations of sorting functions can be placed in DPC++ Headers (no hardware backends, no Level Zero support will be needed in such cases).